toast-ceo/matRad_MKM-extension/README.md

 You can test the extension by using MKMtest script file.
 For optimizing fluence based on MKM, a sequential process is depicted with a short description.

+Extension can serve as a resource for educational purposes, allowing researchers to conduct preliminary studies on carbon ion therapy without relying on a commercial TPS system.
+Furthermore, anyone with beam-line models can apply one's own models to the results.

 --------------------------------------------------------------------------------------------------------------------------------------------

 This MKM extension is need to be optimized because it takes more memory and time for dose calculation and optimization than the default LEM model.